ztluostat/BAST/README.md

 The code depends on the following `R` packages: `igraph`, `fields`, `FNN`, `mgcv`, `fdaPDE`, `gamair`.
 Please make sure they are installed before running the demo code.

+### Future development

+A more efficient version using `Rcpp` is under active development.